UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ### Pre-cutoff

 Due to the lack of ambiguity on calculating the TWAP, UMA token holders should all converge on the same price.
-Therefore, we don't require rounding pre cutoff.
+However, to be consistent with post-cutoff rounding, we will round pre-cutoff to 2 decimal places.

 We use the time-weighted average price (TWAP) as opposed to the average price at the end of each block.
 This causes collateralization requirements to be more accurate as block times are highly variable.